 Call {\it convex body} $ A$ a compact convex set with non-empty interior.
-In the heart of the paper, Theorem \ref{thm:heart-article} provides an abstract necessary and sufficient condition for linear $ \k$-rigidity on $ A$ in terms of $ \S$, and shows in particular that linear $ \gamma $-rigidity only depends on the {\it spectral density} $ \s$, the density of the continuous part of $ \S$; $ \s$ is even and non-negative, as $ \S$.
+In the heart of the paper, Theorem \ref{thm:heart-article} provides an abstract necessary and sufficient condition for linear $ \k$-rigidity on $ A$ in terms of $ \S$, and shows in particular how linear $ \gamma $-rigidity depends on the {\it spectral density} $ \s$, the density of the continuous part of $ \S$; $ \s$ is symmetric and non-negative, as $ \S$.
 For this reason, we sometimes talk about the rigidity of $ \s$ instead of the linear rigidity of $ \M$, but it means exactly the same thing.